YonicDev/mpdr/README.md

 ## Q & A

 * **Q: Can I use this with the [Metroid Prime Item Radomizer](https://github.com/etaylor8086/metroid-prime-randomizer)?**
   * A: No, but it's possible that I might combine both randomizers in a single package.
+However, some versions might be able to use already modified disc images temporarily.
 * **Q: But can I use the save files from the Item Randomizer?**
   * A: Yes, although this might be subject to change in the future.
 * **Q: Are all configurations clearable?**
   * A: In theory, yes, so long as the Blue door weight remains high enough.
 * **Q: Will you support Metroid Prime 2?**
-  * A: Not at this moment.
+  * A: No.

 ## Translation